Webhikers-Feedback/piano-duo/README.md

 # piano-duo

 1. Please create a folder in `@/components/global/hero` and inside create a file called `hero-default.vue` and `hero-home.vue`.
-This should be a replacement for all hero sections on the pages.
+This should be a replacement for all hero sections on all pages.
 They share the exact same html code on every page, so please put it there.
 From the pages, import the correct component (`hero-home.vue` for homepage and `hero-default.vue` for all other pages) and just send the `h1 title` and the `span subtitle` from the page, when you import the component.

 2. I didn't mean to split hero section and the rest of the page into 2 sections for each page.
 I meant to split actual sections into sections.
 When you write a new html `row`, it makes sense to create a new section component for each row.
 This improves maintainability and makes code easier to read and faster to understand.